StuntsPT/Structure_threader/docs/usage.md

 ```

 Where `-K` is the number of "Ks" to run, `-R` is the number of replicate runs for
-each value of "K", `-i` is the input file for *STRUCTURE*, `-o` is the directory where the output results should be stored,
+each value of "K", `-i` is the input file for *Structure*, `-o` is the directory where the output results should be stored,
-`-t` is the number of threads to use, `-st` the path for the *STRUCTURE* binary.
+`-t` is the number of threads to use, `-st` the path for the *Structure* binary.

 The program should be run in the same directory where the files "mainparams" and
-"extraparams" for your *STRUCTURE* run are placed.
+"extraparams" for your *Structure* run are placed.
 Please see [Installation](install.md) for information on how to achieve this.
 Alternatively, you can specify the path to a `mainparams` (or `parameters.txt if wrapping *MavericK*) file. *Structure_threader* will look for an `extraparams` file in the same location and pass all read parameters to the wrapped program.
 This can be achieved using the `--params` switch.

 ### `plot` mode